Support at Home FAQ - Everything you need to know

 Can I be reassessed if my needs change?

 Your provider can adjust your care plan within what you're approved for.
-But if you need a different level or type of support, you can request reassessment.
+But if you need a different level or type of support, you can request a reassessment.
 Common triggers include:

 - Falls